jamiecwong/ecs-fargate-web-app/README.md

 This will cause the service ECSServiceAverageCPUUtilization metric to exceed the intentionally low 5% threshold forcing the service to scale.
 Using the AWS CLI or console you will see that the service has scaled from 1 to multiple tasks/containers.

+The CPU Utilization Average can be viewed in the CloudWatch console under Elastic Container Service.

+I have also enabled container logging to CloudWatch Logs, the log group is named after the cluster name prefix, e.g. `ecs-9b8b`.